shipbuilding

 Proven Hulls and Advanced Technology

 Shipbuilding has been our core business since our establishment in 1942.
-We have, since, built over 1000 vessels for our military and commercial clients.
-We offer vessels of up to hundred meters, made of aluminum, steel, or a combination of both.
+Since then, we have constructed over 1000 vessels for both military and commercial clients.
+We offer vessels of up to one hundred meters, crafted from aluminum, steel, or a combination of both.

-Our approach to continuous development has always been to anticipate future trends and deliver innovation that reshape the shipbuilding industry.
-We have pioneered in many areas, from aluminum welding technology, noise reduction, to commercial vessels conversion to militarized unmanned platforms.
-We are determined to continue to utilize our experience and know-how, to develop more efficient multi mission vessels that are environmentally friendlier, easy to maintain, and successfully support the missions and operational needs of modern naval and commercial fleets.
+Our approach to continuous development has always been to anticipate future trends and deliver innovations that reshape the shipbuilding industry.
+We have pioneered in many areas, from aluminum welding technology to noise reduction and even the conversion of commercial vessels into militarized unmanned platforms.
+We are determined to continue utilizing our experience and know-how to develop more efficient multi-mission vessels that are environmentally friendly, easy to maintain, and effectively support the missions and operational needs of modern naval and commercial fleets.

 Shipbuilding

-Swiftsips provides end-to-end shipbuilding services from design/engineering to construction, testing, certification and delivery of military and commercial purpose vessels.
-Our experienced program managers support clients on all aspects from requirements’ definition to vessel’s delivery.
-Our new vessels deliveries are also complemented by hands-on training, warranty/technical support.
+Swiftships provides end-to-end shipbuilding services, ranging from design and engineering to construction, testing, certification, and delivery of military and commercial vessels.
+Our experienced program managers support clients in all aspects, from requirements definition to vessel delivery.
+Additionally, our new vessel deliveries are complemented by hands-on training and warranty/technical support.
 Our services include:

 Support Services

-With intent to help our clients successfully employ newly acquired ships to their fleet and operations, Swiftships offers professional services for vessels’ delivery, commissioning and operator/crew training.
-We also provide cost-effective and timely warranty support, technical assistance and spare parts provision.
+With the intent to help our clients successfully employ newly acquired ships into their fleet and operations, Swiftships offers professional services for vessel delivery, commissioning, and operator/crew training.
+We also provide cost-effective and timely warranty support, technical assistance, and spare parts provision.
 Many of our clients choose Swiftships’ services for continuous maintenance.

 Kits Fabrication